 The word undefined may slightly differ in meaning depending on the context.
-In plain language, it means something which has no sensible meaning, or something that is ambiguous.
+In plain language, it means something which has no sensible meaning.
 For instance, during the time when the negative numbers were not yet invented, the numerical expression 5 – 8 has no meaning.
 In our time, we can say that 5 – 8 is undefined in the set of positive integers.

 Below are some examples of the different contexts where the different meanings of “undefined” can be drawn.

 Square Root of Negative Numbers.
 The is undefined in the set of real numbers.
 This means that no real number exists that when multiply it by itself, the product is equal to -1.
 Note, however, that some operations may be undefined under some sets, but defined in other sets.
 We know from high school mathematics that square root of – 1 equals i in the set of complex numbers.

 Division by 0.
 Since we do not know the answer if a number divided by 0, let us examine the quotient of numbers when divided by numbers close to 0.
 To make it simple, let us try 1/0.